Best Juicers in Canada — Shopping Guide and Top Picks

 This research is supported by you, our readers, through our independently chosen products, which earn us a commission at no additional cost for you.
 Learn More

-The 2019 revision of Canada’s Food Guide, which is considered a national nutrition standard, suggests you get at least 50% of your calories from fruits and veggies (1).
-This is 7-10 servings per day for an adult, and this is a really large amount.
+Juicing is one of the most popular ways to consume fruits and vegetables, as well as a healthy way to detoxify your body.
+The 2019 revision of Canada's Food Guide, considered a national nutrition standard, suggests you get at least 50% of your calories from fruits and veggies (1).
+This is 7-10 servings per day for an adult, which is a really large amount.

 A Quick Preview